awsdocs/aws-doc-sdk-examples/python/example_code/emr/README.md

-This example is intended to be run as part of the tutorial in [Installing Additional Kernels and Libraries](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-jupyterhub-install-kernels-libs.html) and requires that the cluster specified by *CLUSTER_ID* is set up to work with AWS Systems Manager (AWS SSM) and that you have previously uploaded a shell script to the Amazon S3 location specified by *SHELL_SCRIPT_PATH*.
+This example is intended to be run as part of the tutorial in [Installing Additional Kernels and Libraries](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-jupyterhub-install-kernels-libs.html) and requires that the cluster specified by *CLUSTER_ID* is set up to work with AWS Systems Manager and that you have previously uploaded a shell script to the Amazon S3 location specified by *SHELL_SCRIPT_PATH*.

 ### Example structure